naijab/demo-a-commerce-ios-clean/README.md

 # A-Commerce

-> iOS App implementation in Clean Swift architecure
+> iOS App implementation in Clean Swift architecture

 ## How to run
 - `pod install` for install dependencies